Microsoft Paint 3D

 UI - many only accessible through obscure keyboard shortcuts - and the requirement to add 3D editing features on top of these implied a massive UI structure.

-I began by researching relevant apps that catered to a younger audience (12-17), along with drawing apps of every shape and size, especially those that were created for tablet and phone devices.
-My main concern was trying to locate reoccurring patterns that were appropriate for both touch and mouse.
+I began by researching relevant apps that catered to a younger audience (12-17), along with an analysis of a wide variety of creation apps, especially those that were created for tablet and phone devices.
+My main concern was to try and locate reoccurring patterns that were appropriate for both touch and mouse inputs.

 To begin designing the overall architecture, I first created a large list of potential functionalities.
-This was a combination of the existing features in old Paint, various improvements and new features that were implied by the introduction of 3d content.
-My approach was to design for the worst case scenario so that the architecture could scale to handle hundreds of interlinked functionalities.
+This was a combination of the existing features in old Paint (including various updates) and new features that were implied by the introduction of 3d content.
+My approach was to design for the worst case scenario so the architecture could scale to handle hundreds of interlinked functionalities.

 Prototypes: Dealing with Complexity

 Since the app was obviously going to be quite complex, it became obvious that we could not rely on displaying the entire range of UI upfront.
 To fix this, I created a dynamic system that provided relevant options depending on what the user was doing.
 One way of doing this was to create categories, such as ‘Art Tools’.
 In addition to this I collaborated with another UX designer to devise a secondary system for displaying relevant options that appeared temporarily when something was selected on the canvas.
 This allowed us to keep more difficult concepts like grouping out of the main UI (below are some relevant wire-frame concepts and images of our first Unity prototype.)